blackbaud/npi-datamart-ux/markdown/docs.md

 		BBDataMartAuthentication - The class containing methods to handle authentication on the DataMart API

 **Params**:
-* options
+* options - Object containing the information for domain and single sign on
-* options.domain
+	* domain - The domain
-* options.getDomain
+	* getDomain - A promise returning the domain
-* options.ssoProvider
+	* ssoProvider - the SSO provider
-* options.getSSOProvider
+	* getSSOProvider - A promise returning the SSO provider
-* options.getSSOToken
+	* getSSOToken - A promise returning the SSO token

 ## `getDomain`
 Gets the domain of the environment